HarmonicLabs/mutexo-docs/docs/intro.md

 ## Introduction

-`mutexo-server` is a library designed for ...
+`mutexo-server` is a library designed to access and modify a Redis database by submitting freeing or locking requests from a [`mutexo-client`](https://github.com/HarmonicLabs/mutexo-client).

 # Getting started

-See [Getting Started](./Getting%20Started) to begin your journey with `mutexo-server`
+See [Getting Started](./Getting%20Started) to begin your journey with `mutexo-server`!

-## Design principles

-`mutexo-server` was designed with the following goals in mind, in order of importance:

-- ...